AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 AMD Server Unit Market Share

 AMD bases its server share projections on IDC's forecasts but only accounts for the single- and dual-socket market, which eliminates four-socket (and beyond) servers, networking infrastructure and Xeon D's (edge).
-As such, Mercury's numbers differ from the numbers cited by AMD, which predict a ~5% market share.
+As such, Mercury's numbers differ from the numbers cited by AMD, which predict a higher market share.
 Here is AMD's comment on the matter: "Mercury Research captures all x86 server class processors in their server unit estimate, regardless of device (server, network or storage), whereas the estimated 1P [single-socket] and 2P [two-socket] TAM [Total Addressable Market] provided by IDC only includes traditional servers."

 |4Q17